fable-compiler/Fable.Python/docs-src/your-fable-project/testing.md

 # Testing

-You can use all tools of the JS ecosystem.
+You can use all tools of the Python ecosystem.

 Several js libs already have a Fable binding:
 - mocha: [https://github.com/Zaid-Ajaj/Fable.Mocha](https://github.com/Zaid-Ajaj/Fable.Mocha)